kairos-io/kairos-docs/content/en/docs/Advanced/customizing.md

 kernel=$(ls /lib/modules | head -n1)
 depmod -a "${kernel}"
 ```

-{{% alert title="Note" %}}

-If you are using an Alpine-based distribution, modifying the kernel is only possible by rebuilding the kernel and initrd outside of the Dockerfile and then embedding it into the image.
-This is because dracut and systemd are not supported in musl-based distributions.
-We are currently exploring ways to provide initramfs that can be generated from musl systems as well.

-{{% /alert %}}

 After you have modified the kernel and initrd, you can use the kairos-agent upgrade command to update your nodes, or [within Kubernetes]({{< relref "../upgrade/kubernetes" >}}).